Water leaks

 Corrective action:

-• Check clamping force:
+• Check the clamping force:

-• Adjust clamping force:
+• Adjust the clamping force:

-• Check the bearing surface:
+• Check the supporting surface:

 Pos.Spare Part NoName

-2-Panel flange adjusted correctly: correct bearing surface
+2-The panel flange is adjusted correctly: correct bearing surface

-3-Check clamping force using paper tape
+3-Check the clamping force using paper tape

 Other reasons: